ExcelFunctions.net Logo

 Where the arguments are as follows:

-settlement - The security's settlement date
+settlement - The settlement date of the security.

-maturity - The security's maturity date
+maturity - The maturity date of the security.

 Basis Day Count Basis